 AITA will be working to get the full information on the situation and advise as we have the facts.

 Trade body AITA has confirmed that the UK adult performer who initially tested positive for HIV has undertaken a second test with negative HIV results.
-The performer is therefore clear of HIV and other sexual diseases and the industry-wide suspension on
+The performer is therefore clear of HIV and other sexual diseases and the industry-wide

-shooting has been lifted.
+suspension on shooting has been lifted.

 A pioneering gay bar and the last gay venue left in the borough of Islington was set for a £ 14,000 licensing tax bill.
-Central Station in Wharfdale Road appealed against the ruling that it needs a sex establishment
+Central Station in Wharfdale Road appealed against the ruling that it needs a sex

-licence at a Town Hall hearing.
+establishment licence at a Town Hall hearing.

-Owner Duncan Irvine says it has been caught up in the government's crackdown on pole dancing and lap dancing clubs and that while there is sexual contact at some of its club nights, this is not the same as striptease entertainment, which it no
+Owner Duncan Irvine says it has been caught up in the government's crackdown on pole dancing and lap dancing clubs and that while there is sexual contact at some of its club nights, this is not the same as striptease entertainment, which

 The bar hosts club nights iincluding fetish clubs such as bondage nights, a club for naked men and a club for foot fetishists.
-I don't deny that there is sexual contact at some of these clubs, but it is not in the same order as paid-for entertainment,
+I don't deny that there is sexual contact at some of these clubs, but it is not in the same order as paid-for

-he claimed.
+entertainment, he claimed.
 He added that the club nights are run by outside organisations who are independent of the bar.